Pride and Prejudice: Plot summary

-In the early 19th century, during the Napoleonic Wars, the Bennet family lives at their Longbourn estate, situated near the small town of Meryton in Hertfordshire, England.
-Mrs. Bennet's greatest desire is to marry off her five daughters to secure their futures.
-A regiment of Militia is encamped outside the town, and the younger Bennet daughters flirt with the officers.
+In the early 19th century, the Bennet family lives at their Longbourn estate, situated near the small town of Meryton in Hertfordshire, England.
+Mrs Bennet's greatest desire is to marry off her five daughters to secure their futures.
+A regiment of militia is encamped outside the town, and the younger Bennet daughters flirt with the officers, to the great embarrassment of their elder sisters.

-The arrival of Mr. Bingley, a rich bachelor who rents the neighbouring Netherfield estate, gives her hope that one of her daughters might contract a marriage to their advantage, because, as stated in the novel's opening sentence, "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife".
-At a ball, the family is introduced to the Netherfield party, including Mr. Bingley, his two sisters, Caroline, who is unmarried, and Louisa, who is married to Mr. Hurst, and his closest friend Mr. Darcy.
-Mr. Bingley's friendly and cheerful manner earns him popularity among the guests.
-He appears interested in Jane, the eldest Bennet daughter.
-Mr. Darcy, reputed to be twice as wealthy as Mr. Bingley, is haughty and aloof, causing a decided dislike of him.
-He declines to dance with Elizabeth, the second-eldest Bennet daughter, as she is "not handsome enough".
-Although she jokes about it with her friend, Elizabeth is deeply offended.
-Despite this first impression, Mr. Darcy secretly begins to find himself drawn to Elizabeth as they continue to encounter each other at social events, appreciating her wit and frankness.
+The arrival of Mr Bingley, a rich bachelor who rents the neighbouring Netherfield estate, gives her hope that one of her daughters might contract a marriage to their advantage.
+At a ball, the family is introduced to the Netherfield party: Mr Bingley; his sisters and brother-in-law; and his closest friend Mr Darcy.
+Mr Bingley appears interested in Jane, the eldest Bennet daughter, while Mr Darcy, reputed to be twice as wealthy as Mr Bingley, is haughty and aloof, alienating the village.
+He declines to dance with Elizabeth, the second-eldest Bennet daughter, as she is "not handsome enough."
+Although she jokes about it, Elizabeth is deeply offended.
+Despite this first impression, Mr Darcy secretly finds himself drawn to Elizabeth as they continue to encounter each other at social events, appreciating her wit and frankness.

-Mr. Collins, a recently ordained clergyman and, as a distant cousin, the presumptive inheritor of the Longbourn estate, visits the Bennet family with the intention of finding a wife among the five girls under the advice of his patroness Lady Catherine de Bourgh, also revealed to be Mr. Darcy's aunt.
+Mr Collins, a recently ordained clergyman and (as a distant cousin) the heir to the Longbourn estate, which is entailed away from the daughters, visits the Bennet family.
+He intends to marry one of the Bennet girls on the advice of his patroness Lady Catherine de Bourgh, who is also Mr Darcy's aunt.
 He decides to pursue Elizabeth.
-The Bennet family meets the charming militia officer George Wickham, who tells Elizabeth in confidence that Mr. Darcy had treated him badly in the past.
-Elizabeth's prejudice toward Mr. Darcy leads her to believe Wickham.
-Elizabeth dances with Mr. Darcy at a ball where Mrs. Bennet hints loudly that she expects Jane and Bingley to become engaged.
-Elizabeth rejects Mr. Collins's marriage proposal, to her mother's fury and her father's relief.
-Mr. Collins subsequently proposes to Charlotte Lucas, a friend of Elizabeth's, and is accepted.
-Having heard Mrs. Bennet's words at the ball, and disapproving of the marriage, Mr. Darcy prompts Mr. Bingley to leave for London and then, supported by the two sisters, persuades him not to return to Netherfield.
-A heartbroken Jane visits her Aunt and Uncle Gardiner in London to raise her spirits, while Elizabeth's hatred for Mr. Darcy grows, as she suspects he was responsible for Mr. Bingley's departure.
+The Bennet family meets the charming militia officer George Wickham, who tells Elizabeth in confidence that Mr Darcy had treated him badly in the past.
+Elizabeth's prejudice against Mr Darcy and admiration for Wickham lead her to believe him.
+Elizabeth rejects Mr Collins's marriage proposal, and Mr Collins subsequently proposes to Charlotte Lucas, a friend of Elizabeth's, and is accepted.
+Convinced that Jane is an unsuitable match for his friend, Mr Darcy prompts Mr Bingley to leave for London and, supported by the two sisters, persuades him not to return to Netherfield.
+Jane is heartbroken, while Elizabeth's hatred for Mr Darcy grows, as she correctly suspects he was responsible for Mr Bingley's departure.